-To our knowledge, this is the first and largest longitudinal study examining the association between different types of institutional mental health care, including prisons populations, in Western Europe over a period of 22 years.
+To the best of our knowledge, this is the first and largest longitudinal study examining the association between different types of institutional mental healthcare, including prisons populations, in Western Europe over a period of 22 years.
 This study included countries from different regions within Western Europe and used what are arguably the best available data.
 The study included forensic beds and protected housing places to have a more comprehensive picture of institutional care as far as such institutions are defined by bricks and mortar.
-In the analysis of associations, we considered non-specific time effects and GDP as a potential covariate representing other important societal time trends.
+In the analysis of associations, we considered non-specific time effects and GDP as a potential covariate.
+The association between bed numbers and prison population was no longer significant, representing other important societal time trends.

-The study also has several major limitations, thus the results should be interpreted with caution.
-Firstly, the accuracy of some data remains questionable.
+The study also has several major limitations; thus, the results should be interpreted with caution.
+First, the accuracy of some data remains questionable.
 We tried and took the most reliable data by cross-checking between reports.
-Yet, some of the data had been collected for administrative purposes rather than for research, and definitions and reporting procedures were inconsistent.
+Yet some of the data had been collected for administrative purposes rather than for research, and definitions and reporting procedures were inconsistent.
 In particular, figures for forensic beds and protected housing places referred to varying and sometimes vague definitions.
-Secondly, we included only 11 countries, and for some forms of institutional care, in particular protected housing, the number was even smaller.
+Second, we included only 11 countries, and for some forms of institutional care, in particular protected housing, the number was even smaller.
 As a result, the overall number of observations is rather small for a panel data analysis, and too small to conduct more complex analyses such as a co-integration analysis as a method for identifying influences in time series.

-Thirdly, comparisons of absolute numbers across countries should be done only with great caution, as the definitions of settings and samples vary significantly.
-Within each country however definitions are likely to have been consistent so that changes over time can be interpreted with more confidence.
+Third, comparisons of absolute numbers across countries should be carried out only with great caution, as the definitions of settings and samples vary significantly.
+Within each country, however, definitions are likely to have been consistent so that changes over time can be interpreted with more confidence.

-And finally, the data are only total figures of patients in each type of institution without any breakdown of diagnosis or other patient characteristics.
-These total figures cannot reveal whether there is ongoing de-institutionalisation or reinstitutionalisation for specific patient groups such as those with severe and chronic disorders.
+Finally, the data are only total figures of patients in each type of institution without any breakdown of diagnosis or other patient characteristics.
+These total figures cannot reveal whether there is ongoing de-institutionalisation or re-institutionalisation for specific patient groups such as those with severe and chronic disorders.